 The reign of Henry Ford II, who retired in 1980 and died in 1987, was in many respects the diametric opposite of his grandfather’s era.
-Under Henry II, Ford emphasized all the values Henry I had disdained, like marketing and financial controls; the company was fiscally responsible to a fault.
+Under Henry II, Ford emphasized all the values Henry I had disdained, such as marketing and financial controls; the company became fiscally responsible to a fault.
 The consequence, however, was the loss of most of the previous era’s strengths.
-For all the company’s newfound ability in product development, it rarely innovated in either styling or engineering.
+For all the company’s newfound ability in product development, Ford rarely innovated in either styling or engineering.
 Its specialty models, like the Thunderbird and Mustang, were attractive, but the styling of Ford’s bread-and-butter products was generally staid.
 Ford was good with little details, like double-sided keys and clever two-way tailgates for station wagons, but there were no more great leaps like the flathead V8.
 In technology, Ford no longer invented, it refined; it no longer led, it followed.

-The tragedy of Henry Ford (and we are inclined to look at it as a sort of Greek tragedy) is that in some ways, he was a genius.
-He was hardly a great human being — cruel and sometimes sadistic, an anti-Semite and a bully — but many of his ideas about manufacturing and low-cost transportation were legitimately revolutionary.
+The tragedy of Henry Ford I (and we are inclined to look at it as a sort of Greek tragedy) is that in some ways, he was a genius.
+He was hardly a model human being — by many accounts cruel and sometimes sadistic, an anti-Semite and a bully — but many of his ideas about manufacturing and low-cost transportation were legitimately revolutionary.
 The problem was that he was not the kind of genius he thought he was; he was not Thomas Edison.
 The more he became convinced that he was, the more he blinded himself to his actual talents.
 The cost was substantial: He undermined his own son, almost did the same to his grandson, and came perilously close to ruining the company he had worked so hard to build.

-It’s tempting to wonder what might have happened if Ford had cultivated his staff and his son as allies rather than treating them as servants, if he had not retreated into paranoid, self-justifying insularity.
+It’s tempting to wonder what might have happened if Henry Ford had cultivated his staff and his son as allies rather than treating them as servants and if he had not retreated into paranoid, self-justifying insularity.
 Some of his wilder ideas might well have worked even if he himself didn’t know how to make them work.
-Certainly, the fortunes of the Ford Motor Company would have been very different and perhaps American business would have taken a different course, as well.
+Certainly, the fortunes of the Ford Motor Company would have been very different and perhaps American business would have taken a different course as well.
 Instead, Detroit — and eventually the rest of the business world — decided it had had enough of the stubborn engineers and contrarian entrepreneurs who’d built the auto industry, retreating to the comforting predictability and more manageable ambitions of accountants and finance men.

 NOTES ON SOURCES